256dpi/aside/README.md

 [![Test](https://github.com/256dpi/aside/actions/workflows/test.yml/badge.svg)](https://github.com/256dpi/aside/actions/workflows/test.yml)

-**Package aside implements a simple mechanism run a task on the side and join its error reporting with the primary task.**
+**A simple mechanism run a task on the side and join its error reporting with the primary task.**

 ## Example